signupsoftware/exflowwebd365o/README.md

 Please also check out the Quick tips.

    * Improvements
-      * Shows all columns in search view
+      * Shows all columns in search view.
-      * Adds option to display more columns in the inbox
+      * Adds option to display more columns in the inbox.
       * Adds support to trigger search when pressing Enter key.
       *	Closes attachment and comments panels when user navigates to a new document.
       * System now automatically expands selection lists on search and document.